ivanestro/Spring-Assignment-5/README.md

 - Added: test_chatbot.py testing all the raise exceptions from the src chatbot.py to simulate the errors and to check the changes.
 - Added: README Struggles with a new self.assertAlmostEqual function.

+## Code Modification 5

+- Added: src chatbot.py get_balance() so that customer are able to get their balance from account ID with the message.
+- Saving and Commiting - Update soon for Unit Testing.
 [EOF]